On the Descartes-Frenicle-Sorli and Dris Conjectures Regarding Odd Perfect Numbers

-{\bf Abstract:} Dris conjectured in \cite{Dris2} that the inequality $q^k < n$ always holds, if $N = {q^k}{n^2}$ is an odd perfect number given in Eulerian form.
-In this note, we show that either of the two conditions $n < q^k$ or $\sigma(q)/n < \sigma(n)/q$ holds.
+{\bf Abstract:} Dris conjectured in his masters thesis that the inequality $q^k < n$ always holds, if $N = {q^k}{n^2}$ is an odd perfect number with special prime $q$.
+In this note, we initially show that either of the two conditions $n < q^k$ or $\sigma(q)/n < \sigma(n)/q$ holds.
 This is achieved by first proving that $\sigma(q)/n \neq \sigma(n)/q^k$, where $\sigma(x)$ is the sum of the divisors of $x$.
-Using this analysis, we show that the condition $q < n < q^k$ holds in four out of a total of six cases.
-By utilizing a separate analysis, we show that the condition $n < q < n\sqrt{3}$ holds in four out of a total of five cases.
-We conclude with some open problems related to Sorli's conjecture that $k = 1$. \\ {\bf Keywords:} Odd perfect number, abundancy index, Sorli's conjecture. \\ {\bf AMS Classification:} 11A25.
+Using this analysis, we further show that the condition $q < n < q^k$ holds in four out of a total of six cases.
+Finally, we prove that $n < q^k$, and that this holds unconditionally.
+This finding disproves both the Dris Conjecture and the Descartes-Frenicle-Sorli Conjecture that $k = 1$. \\ {\bf Keywords:} Odd perfect number, abundancy index, Descartes-Frenicle-Sorli Conjecture, Dris Conjecture. \\ {\bf AMS Classification:} 11A05, 11A25.